nathan-vignal/HomemadeNeuralNetwork/README.md

 # HomemadeNeuralNetwork
-I know the thoery, it's time have fun.
+I know about thoery, it's time to have fun.